PMFlow/RichardsEquation/1D/Richards_1D_code_verification/README.md

 - 'theta.m' is the function for water content in the degenerate problem.

- -'Fsg.m' is the function for the source terms in the degenerate eproblem.
+- 'Fsg.m' is the function for the source terms in the degenerate eproblem.